36 month phone contracts explained: are they worth it?

 The device agreement on the contract is nearly always the same total cost across 12, 24 and 36 month contracts, meaning you won’t end up paying any more with a long term 36 month contract.

-In addition, the tariff agreement on your contract will only last for 24 months, meaning you can switch or change networks before 36 months are over.
+In addition, the tariff agreement of your contract will be on a 1 month rolling plan, meaning you can switch or change networks before 36 months by paying the device loan early, or by signing up for a contract that offers early upgrades.

-Therefore, it entirely depends on your needs, and what you are looking for in a phone contract.
+With all points considered, it entirely depends on your needs, and what you are looking for in a phone contract - but for most people, 36 month contracts are generally a good option.